BrightspaceUI/core/components/list/README.md

 The `d2l-list` component supports displaying items in a tile layout.
 The built-in rendering will take care of laying out the illustration, selection, secondary actions, and color indicators for each item in either the `list` (default) or `tiles` layout.
 To display items in a tile layout, set the `d2l-list`'s `layout` property to `tiles`.

-**Note:** Nested lists, separators, and drag & drop are not supported in the tile layout.
+**Note:** Nested lists and separators are not supported in the tile layout.

 <!-- docs: demo code display:block autoSize:true sandboxTitle:'List - Tile Layout'-->
 ```html